borisdev/research/musings/causal-inference/README.md

 - acyclical DAG and spatial W matric in a spatial regression
 - Geo-political institional factors as RCE (randomized control experiment, Pima Indians, Schools, Federated places)

+# Dissertation's Spatial inequality is another version of Simpson's Paradox

+- both are aggregation problem where we looses information by aggregating across the key partitioning
+- because the causal relationship happens within the partitioning

 # Bayes

 ChatGPT geometric proof